goektu/Robuk/README.md

 These phase transitions happen at points with exact trigonometric closed-form expressions.
 Transformation of these trigonometric expressions into Boltzmann factor returns a $tan^2(x) + tan(x)$ equation that is plotted straight from the cellular automaton, showing a critical point inside the driven model that has the lowest energy.

-The equation $2arctan^2(x) + arctan(x) - 1$ derived from the trigonometric transformation, is then used as an activation function.
-It has a test accuracy 88.91% on par with the best result of Leaky ReLU's 88.92%, while regular $arctan(x)$ activation function only has a test accuracy of 87.62%.
+The equation $arctan^2(x) + 2arctan(x)$, is derived from the model and then used as an activation function.
+It has a test accuracy of 89.12%, better than Leaky ReLU's previous best 88.92%, while regular $arctan(x)$ activation function only has a test accuracy of 87.62%.
 These results can be replicated on: https://colab.research.google.com/github/phlippe/uvadlc_notebooks/blob/master/docs/tutorial_notebooks/tutorial3/Activation_Functions.ipynb

 [Download Portfolio](https://github.com/goektu/Robuk/files/13787025/Portfolio.pdf)